Search

 How to Handle a Splinter

-Splinters are objects that become embedded under the skin.
-Most often these are tiny pieces of wood, although glass, metal, and plastic can be splinters too.
+Splinters are objects that get embedded under the skin.
+Usually these are small pieces of wood, but glass, metal, and plastic can be splinters too.

 What Are the Signs & Symptoms of a Splinter?